lp-challenges/swift_general/README.md

 An associated type declares a placeholder name that can be used instead of a type within a protocol.
 The actual type to be used is not specified until the protocol is adopted.

 ## Closures
-Closures are blocks of code that can be passed around and used throughout our application.
+Closures are blocks of code that can be passed around and used throughout our application. <br>
 A closure is a strong reference by default in ARC.

 ## Memory Management